runwiseFX

 Selection lists are indicated by , for MT4 and MT5 respectively, and you can tell it's a selection list as the value is a drop-down selection list.

 Care is needed with selection lists, as need supply the numerical value that represents the selected item.
 Usually, they are have values 0 upwards, as you go down the list.
 So, for the first item in the list you would supply 0 and for the second 1 and so on.
 However, it's possible for the developer to allocate different values.
-Therefore, if not getting the expected results then recommend saving a Set file (see MetaTrader help) and open that in a text editor, e.g. Notepad.
+Therefore, if not getting the expected results then recommend saving a Set file, via Save button in the Inputs tab, and open that in a text editor, e.g. Notepad.
 This is human readable file and will show you the inputs and the numerical value required, in a input=value format.
-This will give you the correct numerical value that represents the selection list time you require.
+This will give you the correct numerical value that represents the selection list item you require.
 For example, if you had a selection list that went Current,M1,M5,M15,M30,H1,H4 then the Set file might show that 15 should be used for M15, even though it is just the 4th item in the list.

 Example 1 - Turning Off An Indicator's Information Panel & Alerts